We navigate the winding road of canceling Spotify Premium and the problems that might come after.

 - Select CANCEL PREMIUM under Spotify Free.

 When you leave the Spotify Family Plan, your subscription will automatically revert to the Free plan; you can then choose to remain on the Free plan or subscribe to your own Premium individual plan here.
+The same steps also apply if you wish to leave Spotify Duo.

 Does canceling Spotify Premium stop the benefits immediately?